brandovidal/checkout-page/README.md

 - [x] User story: I can select at least 3 countries from the dropdown

-- [ ] User story: When I click submit button or press enter, I can see a warning if validation fails
+- [x] User story: When I click submit button or press enter, I can see a warning if validation fails

-- [ ] User story: When I click submit button or press enter, I can see a successful alert if validation succeeds
+- [x] User story: When I click submit button or press enter, I can see a successful alert if validation succeeds

+- [ ] User story: When input check "Save this information for next time", save data in Local Storage

 ## How To Use